 When you consider that language experience and vocabulary development are a major part of the brain’s toolkit for representing, manipulating, and retaining information in learning to read, these highly varied differences present a daunting challenge for educators in the classroom.

 How do these differences in language experience impact students when they begin school?

 On the graph below2 we can see the effect that weakness in oral language development has on students learning to read.

 Over time, small differences in oral language skill of 5 and 6 year olds grow into a significant reading gap by the time students are in middle school.

 The weak language foundation manifests into a huge literacy gap.

-Fast ForWord was designed specifically to improve the underlying language skills that constitute the foundation of learning and reading.
-Good curriculum, a language rich learning environment, and Fast ForWord create an optimal foundation to decrease the achievement gap.
+Fast ForWord was designed specifically to address the underlying language, reading, and cognitive skills that constitute the foundation of all learning.
+Aligned with a good curriculum and a language rich environment, Fast ForWord can create an optimal foundation to help every child achieve their learning potential.